Melontuna/Pepepancho/README.md

 # Pepepancho

+remember to unzip the fonts and install them boys, then reset your computer

 ok, so i don't know how to use github, so let me explain myself real quick, you got all your conky stuff figured out? no? are you some kind of noobish dude/dudette who just wants to make ubuntu look pretty but doesn't know how to and will probably make his/her kernel explode in flames? that's what i thought, otherwise you wouldn't be reading this file, lmao, okay, basic stuff: